rjobidon/esp-motor-wifi/README.md

 ## How It Works

-We use digital outputs D5, D6, D7 and D8 to drive the 2 motors.
+We use digital outputs D5, D6, D7 and D8 to drive the 2 DC motors.
 Each output produces 3,3 volts and drives one of the four half-H drivers (LD293D).
 These drivers are able to switch higher power: from 4,5 V to 36 V and up to 600 mA.
 A small voltage regulator (LD1117AV33) provides a stable 3,3 V to the ESP-8266 from the batteries.

 The half-H drivers (LD293D) has two input voltages:

 * Vcc1: Power to run the integrated circuit (5 V)
 * Vcc2: Power sent to the motors (4,5 V to 36 V)

 In this circuit, we use a pair of half-H drivers for each motor.
 By this way, we can command the DC motor in both directions (backward and forward).
+The LD293D has integrated high-speed clamp diodes to suppress inductive transient current from the motors.

 The ESP-8266 connects to your Wi-Fi network and a web server provides a web application and accepts commands.